ProfJski/ArtColors/README.md

 # ArtColors:
 ArtColors provides intuitive color mixing in **subtractive Red-Yellow-Blue** color space.
-It's a digital version of the traditional art school color wheel and palette selector, which provides triadic, split-complementary,tetradic and analogous color harmonies.
+It's a digital version of the traditional art school color wheel, which provides triadic, split-complementary,tetradic and analogous color harmonies.
+It helps to select pleasing palettes of colors.
 ArtColors also provides RGB-to-RYB conversion with simple formulas.
-Built with RayLib and RayGui, but the formulas can be used separately.
+The program is built with RayLib and RayGui, but the RYB-RGB formulas can be used separately in your own code.

-*First beta release: March 2020.* See Roadmap.md for details.
+First beta release: March 2020.
+Version 0.20 released in April 2021.
+See Roadmap.md and Changelog for details.

 ![ScreenShot](images/ArtColorsScreen.png)